Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I think what comes next is being able to get the closest edge and coordinate to the destination so it doesnt stop drawing at the edge, then comes making the moving icon.

 The map has been going well, I finally finished pre origin logic.
 Next thing to do is do the same with the destination.

+There is currently an error happening when the closest node is not part of the closest edge.
+For example closest node is A which connects to D, and closest edge is B to C. In this case I'm thinking that the closest edge should take priority.
+If this is the case I would have to change the closest node to be the closest node from the edge to the coordinate.